Ha-seong Kim: Tampa Bay Rays (2025)

 On February 3, 2025, Kim signed a two-year, $29 million contract with the Tampa Bay Rays that included an opt-out clause after one season.
 He began the year on the IL as he continued to recover from shoulder surgery; he was transferred to the 60-day IL on May 9.
 On July 3, Kim was activated from the injured list to make his Rays debut.
 He returned to the injured list in late August due to back trouble.

-Atlanta Braves (2025)
+Atlanta Braves (2025-Present)

 On September 1, 2025, Kim was claimed off waivers by the Atlanta Braves.
 He started for the Braves at shortstop the following night.
-The next day, Kim hit his first home run as a Brave off of Cubs’ pitcher Drew Pomeranz.
-He finished the season with 5 home runs with 17 runs batted in.
+The next day, Kim hit his first home run as a Brave off of Chicago Cubs pitcher Drew Pomeranz.
+He finished the season with five home runs and 17 runs batted in.
 Following the season, Kim declined the mutual option in his contract and became a free agent.

+On December 15, 2025, Kim re-signed with the Braves on a one-year contract worth $20 million.
+On January 18, 2026, it was reported that Kim would miss four to five months after undergoing hand surgery.
+The procedure was necessitated after Kim suffered a torn tendon in his right middle finger after falling on ice.
+Kim was activated for his season debut on May 11.